petercorke/simple-threads-coder/README.md

 Command line arguments are kept and made available by STL functions as strings.

-`argc` returns the number of arguments, always one or more. `argv(i)` returns the i'th argument as a string.  i=0 gives the name of the command, and the maximum value of i is one less than the value returned by `argc`.
+`argc` returns the number of arguments, always one or more.
+In the example above it will return 4.

+`argv(i)` returns the i'th argument as a string.  i=0 gives the name of the command, and the maximum value of i is one less than the value returned by `argc`.
+In the example above `argv(0) = './user'` and `argv(3) = '123.5'`.

 ## Debugging